There's a race to pass the stimulus by March 14. Here's what's at stake - Local News 8

 There’s a race to pass the stimulus by March 14.
 Here’s what’s at stake

-Millions of Americans will start running out of pandemic unemployment benefits in just two weeks, putting increased pressure on the Senate to quickly pass its version of President Joe Biden’s $1.9 trillion coronavirus relief package.
+Millions of Americans will start running out of pandemic unemployment benefits in just two weeks, putting increased pressure on the House to quickly pass a final version of President Joe Biden’s $1.9 trillion coronavirus relief package.

 The jobless payments are among the first federal lifelines from December’s $900 billion stimulus package set to expire, with additional provisions for expanded paid sick and family leave, small businesses, food stamps, housing protections and other relief lapsing in the following weeks and months.

-The Senate is now considering the massive package that passed the House last week, largely along party lines.
-But it will take some time to pass since senators are expected to debate proposed amendments to the legislation before a final vote — and then the House will have to vote on the revised bill before it is sent to Biden for his signature.
+The Senate passed its version of the bill on Saturday — and now the House will have to vote on the revised bill before it is sent to Biden for his signature.

 Meanwhile, the clock is ticking.

-Note: This story has been updated with Senate passage.